VUIIS/demo-singularity-matlab-fsl/README.md

 local copies into the container in the Singularity file's `%files` section.
 This tends to be a little faster when multiple builds are needed during debugging, or necessary for files that are not available to download, and this is what's being done in the example Singularity file.
-Alternatively, these can be downloaded from their source at build time - there are some commented-out sections in the Singularity file showing how that is done.
+Alternatively, binaries or install files can be downloaded from their source at build time - there are some commented-out sections in the Singularity file showing how that is done.
 (Thanks https://github.com/praitayini for exploring this to the bottom)